small lotus divider graphic on neutral colored background.

 What Probiotics Are (and Why Strains Matter)

-Probiotics are live microorganisms, most commonly bacteria, that are intended to support gut function.
-The most frequently used genera in children’s products include:
+Probiotics are live microorganisms, most commonly bacteria, intended to support gut function.
+The most frequently used genera in children's products include Lactobacillus and Bifidobacterium.

-With each genus are individual strains, which are typically identified by a combination of letters and numbers.
-These strain identifiers are not marketing details—they distinguish organisms that can behave differently in the body. ²
+Within each genus are individual strains, identified by a combination of letters and numbers.
+These identifiers are not marketing details.
+They distinguish organisms that can behave differently in the body, and the research behind one strain does not automatically apply to another.²

 Understanding CFUs Without Fixating on the Number